 On the property, visitors can take tours of the large house.
 As you walk through, you see areas like the White Drawing Room, the airy West Porch, Red Ballroom, the magnificent Dining Room and several grand bedrooms.

 There is no shortage of magnificent, lush gardens to stroll through at this stunning Long Island gold coast mansion.
-Step into the 1920’s Lilac Walk which has its peak bloom around Mother’s day, or take in the wonderful Rose Garden.
+Step into the 1920’s Lilac Walk.
+The Lilac Walk has its peak bloom around Mother’s day, or take in the wonderful rose garden.

 In Huntington, an hour from New York City, you can find the second largest private residence ever built in America, OHEKA CASTLE.
 Originally owned by financier and philanthropist Otto Hermann Kahn, the property once hosted grand parties attended by royalty, celebrities, and government officials.